sangupta/shire/README.md

 Shire is a blog-aware static site generator modelled around the famous [Jekyll](https://github.com/mojombo/jekyll).
 It also tends to pull in features from the [Octopress](https://github.com/imathis/octopress).
 The project is under heavy development as this also serves my [home site](http://www.sangupta.com) :)

-**Current Version: 0.2.0**

 Usage
 -----

-The project is still under development and hence, is not usable directly via the command line.
+The project is still under development and hence, it may not be usable directly via the command line.

 To use sync the code base and set it up as a project in your favorite IDE.
 Shire is a Maven-based JAVA project.
 Once the project is setup, open the JAVA class `Shire` and in the `main` method, setup the path to your YAML config file.

 Features
 --------

+**0.3.0 (in development)**

+* Moved to using [makeup](http://www.sangupta.com/projects/makeup) framework for HTML generation
+* Moved to using [nutz](http://www.sangupta.com/projects/nutz) framework for Markdown processing
+* Code syntax highlighting enabled using Pepmint or using Syntax highlighter

 **0.2.0**